kvnwong/kvnwong.github.io/index.md

      var base = "https://api.twitch.tv/kraken/clips/"

 From there, we have several options to append to our URL to make the call more specific.
 We can either a)Embed a clip from a specific user or b) Embed a clip from a game.
+We will start our project by first embedding a clip from a specific user.

 ###Getting User Clip URL